haozhu10015/neugym/docs/source/reference/utils.rst

 Drawing
 =======

-NeuGym provides basic functionality for visualizing the area connections of environments, but it is hard to provide a general proper visualization especially when the environment is large and complex.
+It is hard to provide a proper environment visualization especially when the environment is large and complex.
 The aim of these functions is to provide a convenient and fast check of environment structure.
 For a more thorough and beautiful visualization, people can use graph visualization tools